Skip to main content

 Looking to continue your engineering studies up to degree level?
 Our career-focused courses are just what you're looking for!
 Click on the links below to find out more:

-Our engineering courses are housed at our Olive Grove Campus, which we’ve recently invested nearly £7 million in to provide you with workshops and teaching facilities that rival the biggest companies and all the latest equipment that you’d find in all the workshops around the world.
+Our engineering courses are housed at our Olive Grove Campus, which we’ve recently invested nearly £7 million in.
+This means that we can provide you with workshops and teaching facilities that rival the biggest companies as well as all the latest equipment that you’d find in workshops around the world.

 Olive Grove houses our automotive and motor vehicle suites, plumbing workshops and engineering classrooms and workshops.
-It also has a canteen and Learning Resource Centre on site as well, so you don't have to go far to get your lunch or your textbooks!
+It also has a canteen and Learning Resource Centre on site, so you don't have to go far to get your lunch or your textbooks!

 What can I do once I finish my studies?

 The engineering sector is a huge employer, both regionally and nationally, so you should be well placed to find a job once you finish your journey with us.
-There are set to be an increase of 1,900 jobs by 2025 in the South Yorkshire Mayoral Combined Authority alone.
-Plus with starting wages at around £10.50 per hour, career prospects in the engineering sector are pretty strong!
+There are set to be an increase of 100 jobs by 2026 in the South Yorkshire Mayoral Combined Authority alone.

-Choosing a career path when you've only just left school can seem like a daunting prospect, but our Careers Advice Team are on hand to offer you the best impartial careers guidance going.
+Choosing a career path when you've only just left school can seem like a daunting prospect, but our experienced Careers Advice Team are on hand to offer you the best impartial and informed careers guidance going.

 Example careers